 Time can be expressed either as fractions, decimals, or as minutes and hours.
 In order to calculate payroll, time needs to be in decimal form so that it can be multiplied by an employee’s pay rate.

-If you’re calculating hours by hand, you’ll want to convert minutes into decimals.
+If you’re calculating hours and minutes by hand, try the free minutes to decimal calculator.

 Convert decimals to minutes

 To convert time expressed in decimals back to minutes you will simply take the decimal portion of the number, i.e. just the digits to the right of the decimal point, and multiply it by 60 (minutes in an hour).

 For example, if you have 1.45 hours, then take .45X60.
 This gives you 27.
 So 1.45 hours is the same as 1 hour and 27 minutes.

 Convert minutes to decimals

 Going back to decimal form is just as simple.
 For 1 hour and 35 minutes, you will simply divide the minutes by 60, In this case divide 35 by 60, i.e. 35/60=.58.
 Back in decimal form, 1 hour and 35 minutes is the same as 1.58.

 Easy peasy once you know how!